 an orbit propagator consistent with the models used to develop the orbit data should be available at the receiver’s site;

-the receiver’s modeling of gravitational forces, solar radiation pressure, atmospheric drag, and thrust phases (see reference [I-1]) should fulfill accuracy requirements established between the exchange partners.
+the receiver’s modeling of gravitational forces, solar radiation pressure, atmospheric drag, and thrust phases (see reference [L1]) should fulfill accuracy requirements established between the exchange partners.

 The OPM shall be a plain text file consisting of orbit data for a single object.
 It shall be easily readable by both humans and computers.